PlanktoScope/Visualization-backend/README.md

 Here's a breakdown of the code:

-1. The first section imports necessary libraries: `paho.mqtt.client` for MQTT, `json` for JSON serialization, and "Invalid arguments" is likely a string literal.
-2. The `VisualizationController` class defines several methods:
+1. The `VisualizationController` class defines several methods:
 	* `create_scatter_plot`: Creates a scatter plot with specified x and y columns.
 	* `create_hist_plot`: Creates a histogram plot for the specified column.
 	* `init_datatable`: Initializes the data table.